 A plain-language guide to understanding words used in child custody cases.
 Click on the terms to see the definitions and find links to in-depth articles explaining more complicated issues.

 Child Custody Guided Assistant

 This Guided Assistant tool can help you find information and forms related to your child custody issues.
 This tool is not legal advice.
 This tool does not not take the place of legal advice from a competent attorney licensed in your state and familiar with the law and facts of your legal issue.

 The Department of Children and Family Services (DCFS) starts Child in Need of Care (CINC) cases when they determine that a child has experienced some form of neglect.
 While the goal of CINC cases is "reunification," or having the child go home, parents need to know about the CINC process and parental rights and responsibilities during the process.

 The resource is about custody, visitation, and other legal problems that face grandparents.
-This is about making child custody orders and parenting plans, modifying, and enforcing.
-It also including getting visitation for dealing with different family members like grandparents.

 Representation of children in child protection cases is overseen by the Louisiana Supreme Court, which designates appropriate programs for qualified legal representation in accordance with a plan for service delivery approved by the Court.